The Ten Best Darts Players Of All Time

 • Major Title Wins – 15

-Old Stoneface was known for his calmness and near perfectly consistent darts throw.
-In the 1970s and 1980s he was a perennial contender for the top titles, being a three time World Champion in three different decades, as well as winning a number of other BDO Major titles in that period.
+Old Stoneface was known for his calmness, poise, and near-perfect darts throw.
+In the 1970s and 1980s, he was a perennial contender for the top titles.
+Lowe was a three-time World Champion in three different decades (the first player to achieve the feat).
+He was also a winner of several other BDO Major titles during that period.

 In addition to his World titles, Lowe will forever be remembered in history as being the first player to hit a nine-dart finish in a televised game, when he did so against Keith Deller in October 1984, earning over £100,000 for doing so.